Jayce-Olson/Vacation-Manager-Android-App/README.md

 # Title:
 Vacation Manager

-## Purpose:
+## Description:
-To manage vacations and their associated excursions
+This is a vacation manager app for android.
+It allows you users to schedule vacations and excursions.

 # Instructions:
 The apps homepage will have a list of the already created vacations,